cponeill/Vivia/README.md

   cd Vivian/
   npm install
   npm run
-  Open your Chrome browser to http://localhost:8000/ Make sure your Mic is turned on.
+  Open your Chrome browser to localhost
+  Make sure your Mic is turned on.
   Say Hello
   ```